 |7.7||The capabilities you declare must relate to the core functions and description of your app or add-in.|

 |7.8||You must provide at least one screenshot of your app or add-in.|

 |7.9||Your add-in's packages must be correctly formatted and conform to the current manifest schema.
 For Office Add-ins, this is manifest schema version 1.1.

 For detailed manifest schema information, see Schema reference for Office Add-ins manifests (v1.1) and Schema reference for manifests of SharePoint Add-ins.
-See also What are some common errors to avoid when submitting my add-in to AppSource? in AppSource submission FAQ.
+See also What are some common errors to avoid when submitting my add-in to Microsoft AppSource? in the submission FAQ.